Rayhatron/rayhatron.github.io/_drafts/life lessons/2017-01-28-Running-your-own-race.md

 So why spend your days chasing this or that?
 Why worry about the future or have regrets about the past?

-Just yesterday, I was listening to
+Just yesterday, I was listening to a TED talk [What should i do with my life?](https://www.youtube.com/watch?v=Fo3e_0ITVjo) And the speaker makes a very good point